 2. Analysis of the company’s website

-Company’s website is one of the crucial points of contact between job seekers and the employer.
+The company’s website is one of the crucial points of contact between job seekers and the employer.
 Is it transparent and understandable for people outside the company?
 Easy to navigate?
 Remember, ‘Careers’ and ‘About us’ tabs where candidates learn about open recruitments and find interesting facts about the company should be especially intuitive and have relevant content.

 3. The right job advertisement: appropriate benefits and no generalizations

 Candidate-driven market leads to a situation where candidates looking for a job are guided not only by the financial factors but also by the benefits offered!
-Adjusting the advertisement to meet market expectations or proposing some extra benefits are key in attracting the best talents.
+Thus, adjusting the advertisement to meet market expectations or proposing some extra benefits are key in attracting the best talents.
 When writing a job offer, remember to avoid using vague statements such as “development opportunities.”
 Instead, it is better to provide real examples of non-financial factors the organization offers such as language classes or internal training.

 5. Employer branding